threefoldtecharchive/jumpscaleX_threebot/ThreeBotPackages/zerobot/webhooks/wiki/README.md

 On your 3bot:
 * Add the same secret in github settings to ```jumpscale_config.toml``` as ```GITHUB_WEBHOOK_SECRET```

+If you're creating a packge that's serving from a domain, please make sure to include default website configuration in your package as [described here](https://github.com/threefoldtech/jumpscaleX_threebot/blob/development/docs/locations.md#serving-from-domains).

 ### Defining a handler for a specific repository (optional):
 Sometimes, you don't need only to pull the repository on push events, but also doing any other action, you can do so by registering your handler, which will get called in case of any push events.